drpetersonfernandes/SimpleLauncher/home.md

 Use Simple Launcher Tools to generate BAT files for you.

 ## Right Click Context Menu
 When 'Simple Launcher' generates the buttons for each game, it adds a Context Menu for each button.

-- **Launch Game:** It launches the game.
+- **Launch Game:** Launches the game.
-- **Open Video Link:** Open video link related to that game.
+- **Open Video Link:** Opens a video link related to that game.
-- **Open Info Link:** Open info page related to that game.
+- **Open Info Link:** Opens an info page related to that game.
-- **Open ROM History:** Open ROM History window that displays historical data about your ROM.
+- **Open ROM History:** Opens the ROM History window that displays historical data about your ROM.
 This functionality is more useful for MAME-based ROMs.
-- **Cover:** Open cover image related to that game.
-File should be inside .\title_snapshots\SystemName or inside custom folder.
+- **Cover:** Opens the cover image related to that game.
+The file should be inside .\title_snapshots\SystemName or inside a custom folder.
-- **Title Snapshot:** Open title snapshot related to that game.
-File should be inside .\title_snapshots\SystemName
+- **Title Snapshot:** Opens a title snapshot related to that game.
+The file should be inside .\title_snapshots\SystemName
-- **Gameplay Snapshot:** Open title snapshot related to that game.
-File should be inside .\gameplay_snapshots\SystemName
+- **Gameplay Snapshot:** Opens a gameplay snapshot related to that game.
+The file should be inside .\gameplay_snapshots\SystemName
-- **Video:** Open local video related to that game.
-File should be inside .\videos\SystemName
+- **Video:** Opens a local video related to that game.
+The file should be inside .\videos\SystemName
-- **Manual:** Open PDF manual related to that game.
-File should be inside .\manuals\SystemName
+- **Manual:** Opens a PDF manual related to that game.
+The file should be inside .\manuals\SystemName
-- **Walkthrough:** Open PDF walkthrough related to that game.
-File should be inside .\walkthrough\SystemName
+- **Walkthrough:** Opens a PDF walkthrough related to that game.
+The file should be inside .\walkthrough\SystemName
-- **Cabinet:** Open cabinet related to that game.
-File should be inside .\cabinets\SystemName
+- **Cabinet:** Opens a cabinet image related to that game.
+The file should be inside .\cabinets\SystemName
-- **Flyer:** Open cabinet related to that game.
-File should be inside .\flyers\SystemName
+- **Flyer:** Opens a flyer image related to that game.
+The file should be inside .\flyers\SystemName
-- **PCB:** Open PCB related to that game.
-File should be inside .\pcbs\SystemName
+- **PCB:** Opens a PCB image related to that game.
+The file should be inside .\pcbs\SystemName

-Links will be opened by user's default browser.<br>
+Links will be opened by the user's default browser.<br>
-Image files should be in format JPG, JPEG or PNG and will be opened by 'Simple Launcher'.<br>
+Image files should be in JPG, JPEG, or PNG format and will be opened by 'Simple Launcher'.<br>
-Video files should be in format MP4, AVI or MKV and will be opened by user's default video player.
-I recommend to use [VLC Player](https://www.videolan.org/vlc/download-windows.html).<br>
+Video files should be in MP4, AVI, or MKV format and will be opened by the user's default video player.
+We recommend using [VLC Player](https://www.videolan.org/vlc/download-windows.html).<br>
-PDF files will be open by user's default PDF viewer.
+PDF files will be opened by the user's default PDF viewer.

 ## Global Search

-This search engine will look for filenames in System Folder of every system configured in 'Simple launcher'.<br>
+This search engine will look for filenames in the System Folder of every system configured in 'Simple Launcher'.<br>
-From within the search results user can launch the game.
+From within the search results, users can launch the game.

 ## Global Stats
 This window will generate a summary report of every system configured in the frontend.
 It will report:

 * Total Number of Systems